Graduate Academic Policies

 Matriculated master’s candidates may maintain matriculation in the program during a temporary absence from classes by submitting payment of a matriculation fee for each semester not in attendance (not including summer sessions).
 Doctoral candidates must maintain matriculation by payment of a fee each semester.
 Requests to maintain matriculation must be made within the first four weeks of the semester.
 The matriculation fee entitles the candidates to use the library facilities of the University and to take advantage of the early mail registration for the subsequent term.

-Resuming candidates who have not been in attendance for one or more semesters (not including the summer sessions) and have not maintained matriculation nor have attended another graduate institution must apply to the Office of Student Assistance and obtain approval from the academic department at least two months before the opening of the semester.
+Resuming candidates who have not been in attendance for one or more semesters (not including the summer sessions) and have not maintained matriculation nor have attended another graduate institution must apply to the Office of Student Assistance (OSA) and obtain approval from the School of Education at least two months before the opening of the semester.
 The candidate will be notified in writing whether or not the request for resumption of studies has been approved.
 In general, the requirements for graduation are those listed in the catalog when the candidate originally enrolled.
 If a candidate interrupts studies for a period of more than three years, the candidate must comply with the requirements of the catalog in effect when the semester study is resumed.
-In addition, courses 5 years or older will be formally reviewed and may not be applied to the resuming candidate’s degree program.
-Course work 10 years or older will not be accepted.
+In addition, courses five years or older may not be applied to the resuming candidate’s degree program.
+Candidates matriculated fulltime in a graduate program have five (5) years to complete the degree; candidates matriculated part time in a graduate program have seven (7) years to complete the degree.

 Candidates receive no credit for courses they discontinue.
 All withdrawals are subject to the tuition refund policy cited in the class schedule.
 Withdrawal after the second week of class in a 14-or 15-week semester or its equivalent will result in a grade of “W” which will not affect the student’s QPA.
 Withdrawals are permitted prior to the dates indicated below: